 However, it’s normally very unlikely that someone will experience hair loss as a result of dandruff.
 It’s only when the dandruff is severe or left untreated that potential hair loss can occur.
 Dandruff should not be confused with seborrheic dermatitis.

-When you have an allergic reaction to something like shampoo, styling products, hair dyes etc. your scalp can sometimes become inflamed and itchy, which can then lead to hair loss.
+When you are allergic to something like shampoo, styling products, hair dyes, etc., your scalp can sometimes become inflamed and itchy, leading to hair loss.

 For example, 1% of the population is allergic to paraphenylendiamine (PPD) , a common ingredient in hair dyes, that can often cause hair loss.

 Alopecia areata can often be a cause of hair loss that results in bald spots around the scalp.
 Although it can sometimes be more commonly experienced by those who are also suffering from autoimmune diseases, this condition is normally independent of other conditions.

 Trichodynia is a painful condition characterised by a burning or crawling sensation on the scalp.
 You may also develop inflamed red patches on the scalp skin.

 Although you may be worried that an itchy scalp can be a warning sign of male pattern baldness, you will often have nothing to worry about.

 As we’ve explained above, there are many different reasons why you may be experiencing an itchy scalp, many of them completely unrelated to male pattern baldness.